panoply/spx/docs/src/views/docs/introduction/key-concepts.md

 Each SPX snapshot (DOM String) remains accessible throughout an SPX session, preserving the state of the visited pages.
 The cache is available until a full page refresh occurs or the hostname changes, ensuring seamless navigation within the session.
 The cache algorithm employed by SPX is pre-emptive, making visits a low-cost operation.
 SPX executes visits asynchronously and sequentially, without blocking other tasks.
 Requests can be easily aborted, queued, and prioritized, which is particularly useful when multiple requests are awaiting processing, and a user clicks on a link that's at the end of the queue.
 SPX's intelligent handling ensures smooth and optimized navigation in such cases.

 Additionally, SPX makes use of the HistoryAPI `state` reference when performing cached visits, further enhancing the efficiency of the caching mechanism.
 It also respects the execution of external resources such as scripts and styles, ensuring a seamless browsing experience for users.

+# How it works?

+SPX integrates into your web application and takes control of the rendering cycle.
+It achieves this by intercepting link clicks and executing navigation in an isolated and controlled manner.
+Pages are fetched over the wire using [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) and the XHR (DOM String) responses are stored in browser state where they will remain until called upon.
+The fetching operations will execute preemptively, so when users navigate between different URL's (of the same hostname) the requested page DOM which results in web applications becoming these long running instances that function in an incremental manner.